Razyapoo/KGBClusteringDocumentation/user_documentation.md

 The same principle is used in the "Grouping of clusters" extension, namely, when you zoom in, you see more detail in terms of nodes, and when you zoom out, you see less detail in terms of nodes.

 The "Grouping of clusters" algorithm must first cluster the nodes into a [cluster](#cluster-glossary), and then collapse this cluster into a single group node.
-Which nodes to cluster is determined by an algorithm based on positions of the nodes.
+Which nodes to cluster is determined by an algorithm based on position of the nodes.
 This algorithm uses well-known clustering methods: k-Means clustering [1] and k-Medoids clustering [2] (what method to use is defined by the technician).

 The basic approach of the algorithm is that it creates several centroids, generates from them an empty group (k-Means clustering [1]) or a group consisting of a single node (k-Medoids clustering [2]), and then adds surrounding nodes to the closest group.

 The clustering of nodes is determined based on the [hierarchical class](#hierarchical-class-glossary), the parent node, the [level of the hierarchy](#hierarchical-level), and the visual class.

 First of all, nodes must be clustered by the hierarchical group class to which they belong.

 The second condition of clustering is that the node's [hierarchical level](#hierarchical-level) must be equal to the [current hierarchical level](#current-hierarchical-level-glossary).

-> **Wartning** \
+> **Warning** \
 > The algorithm always clusters the nodes located at the [current hierarchical level](#current-hierarchical-level-glossary).
 When all nodes in the [current hierarchical level](#current-hierarchical-level-glossary) will be the only nodes of their parents, the algorithm will collapse those nodes into their parents and increase the [current hierarchical level](#current-hierarchical-level-glossary) by 1.

 As the map (in the mapping platforms) scales down and details disappear, new correlated details appear in their place that generalize the disappeared details.
 In our case, the parent node is such a generalization.
 Therefore, the next condition for clustering must be to cluster nodes that have the same parent node.

-After all nodes that have the same parent are filtered out, the algorithm filters out nodes that have the same visual class, unless multiple visual classes are explicitly set in the visual configuration.
+After all nodes that have the same parent node are filtered out, the algorithm filters out nodes that have the same visual class, unless multiple visual classes to be clustered together are explicitly specified in the visual configuration.

 > **Warning** \
 > Visual classes that are allowed to be clustered together are predefined by a technician in the visual configuration.
 You cannot define them in the user interface.